ballerina-platform/ballerina-distribution/examples/ftp-service-receive-file/ftp_service_receive_file.md

 ## Prerequisites
 - Start a [FTP server](https://hub.docker.com/r/stilliard/pure-ftpd/) instance.

 Run the program by executing the following command.
-Paths of the newly-added and newly-deleted files/directories during the latest polling will be printed for each of the polled events.
+Each newly added file in the SFTP server will be saved in the local file system.

 ::: out ftp_service_receive_file.out :::